 As the temperature outside heats up, many of us will reach for a cold beverage or a scoop of ice-cream to cool us down.
 Ice-cream is super easy to make and can be a fun activity to do with the family.
-You don’t even need an ice-cream maker with this simple recipe.

 Try a home improvement project

 Even if you don’t have a knack for being handy, you can start with an easy project like replacing the hardware on your cabinets.
 “Update the cabinet hardware in your kitchen or bath to freshen the look almost instantly,” Gena Kirk, vice president of design for KB Home says.
 “Matte black and gold finishes are replacing chrome and oil rubbed bronze and give any kitchen or bathroom a sleek modern look.”
 Ready for more?
 Try these 11 DIY home improvement projects you can do yourself instead of hiring a professional.